 In human physiology, an electrolyte is a substance that breaks down into ions in a solution and has the capacity to provide for electricity to be conducted.
 Electrolytes are part of the makeup of living cells such as skin, muscles and blood.

-The four main electrolytes are sodium, potassium, chloride, calcium, and phosphate.
-They are also known informally as lytes.
+Bicarbonate (HCO3-) They are also known informally as lytes.

 Fluid and electrolyte balance, or as we prefer to say at Water Cures, Water and Electrolyte balance is the balance of water for hydration and salts, like sodium, chloride, calcium and others.
 When most think of balance, the picture of a teeter-toter may come to mind.
 In the balance of water and electrolytes, it is better to think of it as a round balancing disk.
 A balancing disk needs to be balanced on numerous axises.
 So too with our body, it needs to be balanced in numerous ways.
 Much as water finds its own level, it balances within the body, even in a state of drought or imbalance.